mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own.md

 You can build the app from source and distribute it within your team or company either using the App Stores, Enterprise App Stores or EMM providers, or another way of your choosing.

-We recommend using the **make build-**\* commands in conjunction with [Fastlane](https://docs.fastlane.tools/#choose-your-installation-method).
+We recommend using the **make build**\* commands in conjunction with [Fastlane](https://docs.fastlane.tools/#choose-your-installation-method).
 With Fastlane, you can also configure the app using environment variables.

 ### Build Preparations